Areas of Expertise

 Originally from Glynneath, Dominic was educated at Ysgol Gyfun Ystalyfera and Gower College Swansea before reading law at Cardiff University, attaining First Class Honours.
 He thereafter completed the Bar Professional Training Course at the University of Law in London with a Very Competent.
 Before commencing pupillage, Dominic was employed as an assistant editor at Practical Law – Arbitration.

 Dominic has completed external training from the Nursing and Midwifery Council (NMC) to act in interim order hearings, substantive hearings and substantive order reviews.

-He is also a member of the Government Legal Department Junior Junior scheme.
+He is also the Bar Liaison Officer for the Junior Lawyers Division in Cardiff and a member of the Government Legal Department’s Junior Junior scheme

 In his spare time, he likes hiking and enjoys playing golf.

 Dominic accepts instructions in the area of administrative and public law and seeks to develop this area of practice.

 He has appeared in Magistrates’ and Family Courts on behalf of police forces in proceedings relating to civil orders, including domestic violence and protection orders and applications for disclosure of family law proceedings.
 Additionally, and on behalf of Chief Constables, Dominic has experience drafting applications for closure orders and thereafter appearing in the following substantive hearing.

 Dominic previously volunteered with Communities Empowerment Network, advocating on behalf of a parent at a school-based governor’s hearing to retain her vulnerable child in mainstream education.

 Dominic accepts instructions in clinical negligence as he seeks to develop this area of practice.